hyeoncheon/uart/README.md

 ```

 Note: UART does not support enabling/disabling selectively for now.
 You need
-to configure them all, otherwise users will see errors when they click on
+to configure them all, otherwise, users will see errors when they click on
 unconfigured login link.

 ### Configure Mailgun

-The only suppported email sending feature for now is using www.mailgun.com.
+The only supported email sending feature, for now, is using www.mailgun.com.
 Not sure they still provide Free Plan but please check and configure it.